Mr. Vertigo: Walter Claireborne Rawley

 Walt is the protagonist and narrator of the story.
 His life is followed from teenager to elderly and the story shows his changing personality.
 As a young boy, Walt is an uneducated, rebellious racist who either does not have or show his emotions.
 It gradually changes after he starts living with Master Yehudi.
 Walt learns to have respect for opinions and nationalities other than his own.
 Aesop teaches him how to read and Walt becomes eager to learn.
 When he is at the top of his success, Walt becomes very proud.
 Walt becomes his own self again after Master Yehudi's death: he starts dwelling the streets and his old dialect returns.
 In his elderly days, he becomes very caring for Molly and Mrs Witherspoon.

 Master Yehudi

 The Hungarian Jew Master Yehudi came to America when he was a young boy.
 Yehudi spends much of his time reading Spinoza.
 He has a many-sided personality.
 On one side, Master Yehudi is a business man with interest in nothing but profit numbers, shown by the plans he makes for Walt and Aesop.
 On the other side, he is a strict fatherly figure, hiding his care.
 However, when Walts gets ill, Yehudi does show his emotions and regret.

 Aesop

-The crippled Ethiopian boy Aesop was rescued by Master Yehudi and he received a high quality education.
-Aesop is therefore very intelligent, which occurs only little in that time for black people.
+The crippled Ethiopian boy Aesop was rescued by Master Yehudi and received a high quality education.
+Aesop is therefore very knowledgeable, rare for black people at the time.
 Aesop takes it upon himself to teach Walt about history and make him literate.